-C. DCS Funding
+E. DCS Funding

-- 1. Child and Family Team Meeting (CFTM): - a) The provider of this service may be requested to participate in the CFTM. - b) The provider may bill DCS for this actual time spent in CFTM.
+- 1. Child and Family Team Meeting (CFTM): - a) MRO provider of this service may be requested to participate in the CFTM. - b) The MRO provider may bill DCS for the actual time spent in the CFTM.

 2. Court: